agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >connections are how you’ll find opportunities, spread ideas and start
 >new projects.
 The people you spend time with also shape your
 >character.
 For both reasons, it’s important to make connections who
->are influential and who care about social impact.
+>are influential and who care about social impact. - [80k hours Career Capital](https://80000hours.org/career-guide/career-capital/)

 Are my connections going to get me jobs in different industries or other industries?